Tankertang/cse15l-lab-reports/week9.md

 ***

-I will be doing my lab report on ab report 3 (about find/grep etc).
+I will be doing my lab report on lab report 3 (about find/grep etc).
 The reason why I chose this as my favorite lab is because how practical it is.
 After finishing lab report and learning about how to use `find`and `grep` to find files and words in a file, I used what I learned to find files on my Mac
 latop.